How to soften aquarium water (Quick and easy tips)

 How Is Water Hardness Measured

 Aquarium water hardness is easily measured using chemical test strips or digital meters.
-The cheapest option is to use test strips, but they will need replacing, unlike digital meters.
+Unlike digital meters, the cheapest option is to use test strips, which will need replacing.

 Test strips are also more convenient because they will usually have the capacity to test all of the necessary water parameters, whereas digital meters are generally only able to test one or two parameters.